rhyden-kx/SentimentPro/README.md

 ## Usage

 1. Open your web browser
-2. Navigate to http://localhost:8050 to access the app.
+2. Navigate to http://localhost:8050 to access the app